Kimberley, South Africa: Cricket

-Kimberley has contributed to much of cricket's history having supplied several international players.
-There was Frank (Nipper) Nicholson, Xenophon Balaskas born in Kimberley to Greek parents and Ken Viljoen, Ronnie Draper and in more recent times Pat Symcox and the Proteas coach Mickey Arthur.
+Kimberley has supplied several international cricketers, such as Frank (Nipper) Nicholson, Xenophon Balaskas (born in Kimberley to Greek parents), Ken Viljoen, Ronnie Draper, and in more recent times Pat Symcox and the Proteas coach Mickey Arthur.

 Kimberley hosted a match from the 2003 ICC Cricket World Cup.
-Elsie McDonald was a Springbok bowler.

 Rugby

 Frank Dobbin known as Uncle Dobbin was a member of Paul Roos' original Springboks in the tour to the British Isles in 1906/1907.
 His memory lives in his old colonial-style home in Roper street, bearing a simple brass plaque with the name 'Dobbin'.
 Later Springboks to wear green and gold included Ian Kirkpatrick, Tommy Bedford and Gawie Visagie, brother of Ammosal-based Springbok flyhalf Piet Visagie.

 Kimberley is home to the Griquas rugby team, which has won the Currie Cup four times in 1899, 1911, 1970, and 2025.
 Ronnie Bauser an ex-mayor of Kimberley were involved in Griquas rugby for 1950–1971.